-Handling links and lower tray links must be in line and vertical before raising counterweight.
+Handling links and lower tray links must be in line and vertical prior to raising counterweight; otherwise, links can be damaged.

-Disengage upper and lower counterweight attaching pins (View C) with switch on setup remote control.
-Switches for pins must be held in disengaged position until counterweight is in position.
+- 5. Disengage upper and lower counterweight attaching pins (Figure 4-37, View A) with switch on setup remote control.
+Switches for pins must be held in disengaged position until counterweight is in position. - 6.
+Raise gantry and counterweight assembly with switch on setup remote control until gantry raising cylinders are fully extended (Figure 4-36, View D).